-conrad-bercah works as an architect, architectural/urban thinker, author and as the founding director of c-b-a, a Berlin-based architectural practice aiming at expressing the bare life of architectural form stripped of the prevailing rhetoric of the day.
+conrad-bercah works as an architect, architectural/urban thinker and author.
+He is the founding director of c-b-a, a Berlin-based architectural practice aiming at expressing the bare life of architectural form stripped of the prevailing rhetoric of the day.

 conrad-bercah is the author of seven books: Berlin Transfert.
 Notes for an anachronistic philosophy of form, Lettera22edizioni, 2020 (forthcoming); Berlin Stimmung.
 The architecture of an anti-city Lettera22edizioni, 2020 (forthcoming) ; berchaus.
 An architectural affair, Lettera22edizioni, 2020; Berlin Fragments.
 Heterography of an architectural form, Lettera22edizioni, 2019; In Search of a Bare Architecture, Three Books of Memos, Lettera22edizioni, 2021 (forthcoming); Dörfer-großstadt, Tactical Town-lines for the Third Millennium, Apple computer, 2015, Merit Award, THE PLAN Best Paper 2015; West Workroom, Towards a New Sobriety in Architecture, Charta, 2008 hailed as a watershed in italian architectural theory by Joseph Rykwert.